-Healthy relationships form the foundation of a strong school community, lead to academic success and promote equity and inclusion.
+Healthy relationships form the foundation of a strong school community, lead to academic success, and promote equity and inclusion.
 With both students and staff still feeling the effects of living and learning through COVID-19 and trying to navigate a “new normal,” the need to rebuild relationships and foster new ones is vital.
-Now more than ever, educational leaders must level up their efforts to create the space, skills and buy-in needed to foster positive relationships so they can form stronger school communities.
+Now more than ever, educational leaders must level up their efforts to create the space, skills, and buy-in to address this challenge.
+This means ensuring that teachers, staff, and administrators have appropriate training and protected time to foster positive relationships to form stronger school communities.

 - Use culturally responsive practices for engaging all members of the school community in relationship building.

 - Provide resources and communication to students and families in the languages they speak fluently, making sure to accommodate their access to technology and different learning and communication styles.

 - Consider how differences in power and privilege (e.g., between administrators and staff, among students from different backgrounds) can impact relationships and develop strategies to avoid reinforcing barriers.

 - Prioritize meeting the needs of Black, Latinx and students with lower incomes as they have been disproportionately impacted by COVID-19 and remote learning.